SaiNageswarS/go-api-boot/README.md

 # go-api-boot

 go-api-boot is a complete framework with batteries included to build API applications in Golang with database included.
+Upgraded to go 1.18 with support for generics making APIs more intuitive and easy to use.

 # How is it Different